bentlema/puppet-tutorial-pe/README.md

     - 2GB of free disk space to acomodate software and VM/Container images

 * Memory:
-    - 8GB of RAM if using Docker Containers
+    - minimum 8GB of RAM if using Docker Containers
-    - 12GB of RAM if using VirtualBox VMs
+    - minimum 12GB of RAM if using VirtualBox VMs

 * Note: You will use either Vagrant to spin up VM's or Docker to spin up Containers
     - We will not use both, so choose one, and you're good to go